-THIS COMMITMENT DOES NOT REPUBLISH ANY COVENANT, CONDITION, RESTRICTION, OR LIMITATION CONTAINED IN ANY DOCUMENT REFERRED TO IN THIS COMMITMENT TO THE EXTENT THAT THE SPECIFIC COVENANT, CONDITION, RESTRICTION, OR LIMITATION VIOLATES STATE OR FEDERAL LAW BASED ON RACE, COLOR, RELIGION, SEX, SEXUAL ORIENTATION, GENDER IDENTITY, HANDICAP, FAMILIAL STATUS, OR NATIONAL ORIGIN.

-The Certificate will not guaranty against loss or damage resulting from the terms and provisions of any lease or easement identified in Schedule A, and will include the following Exceptions unless cleared to the satisfaction of Iowa Title Guaranty:

-- 1. Any right or claim of a party in possession not shown by the Public Records. - Any encroachment, encumbrance, violation, variation, or adverse circumstance affecting the title that would be disclosed by an accurate and complete land survey of the Land. - 3.
-Any easement or claim of easement not shown by the Public Records. - Any lien or right to a lien for services, labor, or material heretofore or hereafter furnished, imposed by law and not shown by the Public Records. - Any taxes or special assessments which are not shown as existing liens by the Public Records. - Any defect, lien, encumbrance, adverse claim, or other matter that appears for the first time in the Public Records or is created, attaches, or is disclosed between the Commitment Date and the date on which all of the Schedule B, Part I- Requirements are met. - The lien of the taxes for the July 1, 2019 June 30, 2020, fiscal year and thereafter, with the first half due on September 1, 2020 (delinquent after September 30, 2020) and the second half due on March 1, 2021 (delinquent after March 31, 2021).
+Commitment Schedule B - Part Fina ance Authority Exceptions LIMIT/ THAT FEDER COMMITMENT DOES NOT REPUBLISH ANY COVENANT, CONDITION, RESTRICTION, OR ATION CONTAINED IN ANY DOCUMENT REFERRED TO IN THIS COMMITMENT TO THE EXTENT THE SPECIFIC COVENANT, CONDITION, RESTRICTION, OR LIMITATION VIOLATES STATE OR ALL LAW BASED ON RACE, COLOR, RELIGION, SEX, SEXUAL ORIENTATION, GENDER IDENTITY, ICAP, FAMILIAL STATUS, OR NATIONAL ORIGIN. rtificate will not guaranty against loss or damage resulting from the terms and provisions of any lease or easemen ed in Schedule A, and will include the following Exceptions unless cleared to the satisfaction of Iowa Title ty: 1.
+Any right or claim of a party in possession not shown by the Public Records.
+2. Any encroachment, encumbrance, violation, variation, or adverse circumstance affecting the title that would be disclosed by an accurate and complete land survey of the Land.
+3. Any easement or claim of easement not shown by the Public Records.
+4. Any lien or right to a lien for services, labor, or material heretofore or hereafter furnished, imposed by law and not shown by the Public Records.
+5. Any taxes or special assessments which are not shown as existing liens by the Public Records.
+6. Any defect, lien, encumbrance, adverse claim, or other matter that appears for the first time in the Public Records or is created, attaches, or is disclosed between the Commitment Date and the date on which all of the Schedule B, Part I- Requirements are met.
+7. The lien of the taxes for the July 1, 2019 - June 30, 2020, fiscal year and thereafter, with the first half due on September 1, 2020 (delinquent after September 30, 2020) and the second half due on March 1, 2021 (delinquent after March 31, 2021).
 First installment paid.
-Second installment paid. - Mortgage from {mortgagor(s)} to {mortgagee(s)} dated {execution date}, filed {recording date} at {book/page; inst. no} in the {county} County, Iowa Recorder's Office to secure an indebtedness of {mortgage amount}. - 9.
-Ordinances and regulations for the city and county in which the Land is located. - Plat(s) filed with the recorder's office for the county in which the Land is located, including all easements, building setbacks, restrictions, reservations, and notations.
+Second installment paid.
+8. Mertgage from {mortgagor(s)} to {mortgagee(s)} dated {execution date}, filed {recording date} at {book/page; inst. no} in the {county} County, Iowa Recorder's Office to secure an indebtedness of {mortgage amount}.
+9. Ordinances and regulations for the city and county in which the Land is located.
+10. Plat(s) filed with the recorder's office for the county in which the Land is located, including all easements, building setbacks, restrictions, reservations, and notations.